 The term personalization and individualization are often used synonymously for differentiating instruction.

 While both concepts support meeting students’ learning needs, they serve different purposes.
-For many educators this conversation may seem like an exercise in semantics.
+For many educators, this conversation may seem like an exercise in semantics.
 Yet the differences in the practical usage of personalization and individualization can help improve instructional planning by teachers and be strategic in meeting the needs of all students.

 Differentiation is the lens for the tools and resources for meeting learner needs.
-Personalization and individualization are approaches for providing the best conditions for success of students achieving the learning goals.
+Personalization and individualization are approaches for providing the best conditions for the success of students achieving the learning goals.

 She states, “Differentiation is making sure that the right students get the right learning tasks at the right time.
-Once you have a sense of what each student holds as “given” or “known” and what he or she needs in order to learn, differentiation is no longer an option; it is an obvious response.”
+Once you have a sense of what each student holds as ‘given’ or ‘known’ and what he or she needs in order to learn, differentiation is no longer an option; it is an obvious response.”

 Differentiation in Practice: Intuitive & Intentional

 There are two approaches to practicing Differentiation: Intuitive and Intentional.
-When used together, effective and efficient practice of personalization and individualization of instruction can take place.
+When used together, the effective and efficient practice of personalization and individualization of instruction can take place.

 Intentional differentiation happens during the lesson planning process.
 Preplanning enables teachers “reflecting on and implementing the elements of differentiation into lessons provides strategic support of student learning” (John McCarthy, 2017).
-If we know that students are likely to negatively struggle with an upcoming lesson, or has previously learned the targeted skills, then preplanning differentiation based on assessment data is necessary for greater chances of learner success.
+If we know that students are likely to negatively struggle with an upcoming lesson, or have previously learned the targeted skills, then preplanning differentiation based on assessment data is necessary for greater chances of learner success.

 Once the plan is in place from intentional differentiation, teachers will have prepared responses to the predicted likely needs of learners, such as leveled activities aligned to readiness skills of students, graphic organizers, and/or opportunities for students to drive how they can best demonstrate their understanding.
 Within this context of Differentiation, personalization and individualization can be used with greater clarity.

-Individualization of Learning
+Individualization Of Learning